 Even though blended training offers significant advantages over ILT training, its impact is highly dependent on how you arrive at the “right blend”.
 This depends on several factors, the top 2 of which are:

-At EI Design, our approach focuses on identifying which key aspects of a facilitated session must be retained, and which ones will offer a better impact if they are moved to an online delivery.
+At EI, our approach focuses on identifying which key aspects of a facilitated session must be retained, and which ones will offer a better impact if they are moved to an online delivery.
 Thereby, the training delivery would map to:

 Before identifying the success factors to handle this transformation effectively, let’s look at the definition and benefits of a blended training approach.